-This version is dedicated to Jean-Claude Vanden Eynden who premiered it with the Ensemble César Franck (Véronique Bogaerts and Tomiko Shida, violins / Thérèse-Marie Gilissen, viola / Marie Hallynck, cello) on December 12, 2001 at the Museums of Fine Arts of Belgium (Brussels).
-It was revised in 2010.
+This version is dedicated to Jean-Claude Vanden Eynden, who premiered it with the Ensemble César Franck — Véronique Bogaerts and Tomiko Shida (violins), Thérèse-Marie Gilissen (viola), and Marie Hallynck (cello) — on 12 December 2001 at the Museums of Fine Arts of Belgium (Brussels).
+The work was revised in 2010.

 This work is available as Hard Copy at